 Browse the digital stacks of our online Law Libraries

-LEGAL DISCLAIMER: These Legal Cafe Bites have been prepared as handouts for the Resilient Communities Legal Cafe.
-The contents of the Legal Cafe Bites should NOT be relied on as legal advice.
-Also, some of this information could become outdated and laws do vary from place to place.
-Furthermore, although we've tried to collect accurate information and give the laws our best interpretation, some information in these Legal Cafe Bites could even turn out to be incorrect or subject to other interpretations by courts and regulators.
-We sure hope that's not the case, but, what can we say?
+LEGAL DISCLAIMER: These Bite-Sized Legal Guides have been prepared by Sustainable Economies Law Center staff and volunteers as handouts for the Resilient Communities Legal Cafe.
+The contents of the Guides should NOT be relied on as legal advice.
+Furthermore, some of this information could become outdated, laws may vary from place to place, and although we've tried to collect accurate information and give the laws our best interpretation, some information in these Bite-Sized Legal Guides could be incorrect or subject to different interpretations by courts and regulators.
+We hope that's not the case, but, what can we say?
 Law is complicated stuff!
 That's why we STRONGLY recommend that you consult with an attorney before using this information.

-To download the Legal Cafe Bites, just click on the icons or headings below.
+To download a Bite-Sized Legal Guide, click on the icons or headings below.

-Bite-Sized Guide to Securities Law Exemptions updates coming soon!
+Bite-Sized Legal Guide to Securities Law Exemptions updates coming soon!

-In this Legal Cafe Bite, we explore the common exemptions to federal and state securities law that can be used when raising capital for your enterprise.
+In this Bite-Sized Legal Guide, we explore the common exemptions to federal and state securities law that can be used when raising capital for your enterprise.

-In this Legal Cafe Bite, we explore what does "organic" legally mean, who can (and must) be certified organic, how you can become a certified organic producer in California, and how to label organic products.
+In this Bite-Sized Legal Guide, we explore the legal definition and requirements for "organic," who can (and must) be certified organic, how you can become a certified organic producer in California, and how to label organic products.

-In this Legal Cafe Bite, we explore the certifications and permits you'll need to become a personal chef in California.
+In this Bite-Sized Legal Guide, we explore the certifications and permits you'll need to become a personal chef in California.

-In this Legal Cafe Bite, we explore how to sell urban grown produce, including foraged food, in California.
+In this Bite-Sized Legal Guide, we explore California rules for selling urban grown produce -- including foraged food!

-In this Legal Cafe Bite, we explore how to run a co-op child care arrangement in California.
+In this Bite-Sized Legal Guide, we explore how to run a cooperative child care arrangement in California.

-In this Legal Cafe Bite, we explore how worker self-direction can help nonprofits and the legal considerations for becoming a worker self-directed nonprofit.
-This Legal Cafe Bite also includes a sample board resolution for worker self-direction.
+In this Bite-Sized Legal Guide, we explore how worker self-direction can help nonprofits better achieve their missions, as well as the legal considerations for becoming a worker self-directed nonprofit.
+This bite-sized guide also includes a sample board resolution for worker self-direction.

 Find our worker centered cooperative projects and resources for starting, supporting, or cultivating worker cooperatives below!